Tilings in vertex ordered graphs: A general framework and the proof of Theorem

-\textbf{Proof of Theorem~\ref{mainthm:intchro2}(i)--(iii).} Let $0< \eta ' \ll \nu \ll \eta, 1/|H|$ and let $n$ be a sufficiently large integer divisible by $h$.
-Our desired lower bounds on $\delta_<(H, n)$ follow immediately from our extremal examples in Section~\ref{sec:exteg}.
 Recall that an ordered graph $H$ has Property A if and only if $\alpha^*(H)> 1/2$.
+Then $\min\{\alpha^*(H), 1/2\}$ is equal to $\alpha^*(H)$ in Case~(i), and $1/2$ in Cases~(ii) and (iii).
 Therefore, for the rest of the proof, it is sufficient to show that every ordered graph $G$ on $n$ vertices with

 contains a perfect $H$-tiling.